harel-coffee/nids-with-sampling-auto/README.md

 # Investigating the Effect of Traffic Sampling on Machine Learning-Based Network Intrusion Detection Approaches

-This repo contains implementation of ML experiments for NIDS in the presence of sampling Please note that repository is noisy, I am planning to clean it up in the future, if enough people ask me.
-Other than that, there is no motivation.
+This repo contains implementation of ML experiments for NIDS in the presence of sampling Please note that repository is noisy, I am planning to clean it up in the future when I have some idle time or you can ask me to prepare you some specific part you are interested in.

 ## Read the published paper here: https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9661375